-Spelt is a primitive variety of wheat, closely related to the common wheat.
+Spelt is an ancient variety of wheat closely related to common wheat.

-Bottom Line: Spelt may have a higher mineral content than common wheat.
-This is unlikely to have any health relevance.
+Spelt may have a higher mineral content than common wheat.
+However, this difference is unlikely to have any major health effect.

-Wheat is among the world’s most common foods.
-It is also one of the most controversial.
+Wheat is not only one of the world’s most common foods but also one of the most controversial.

-Many people are intolerant to gluten, and need to eliminate wheat from their diet altogether.
+People who are intolerant to gluten need to eliminate wheat from their diet entirely.

-On the positive side, moderate consumption of fiber-rich whole wheat may be a healthy dietary choice for those who tolerate it well.
-It may improve digestive health and help prevent colon cancer.
+However, moderate consumption of fiber-rich whole wheat may be healthy for those who tolerate it, as it may improve digestion and help prevent colon cancer.

 Ultimately, if you enjoy breads, baked goods, and other wheat products in moderation, this ubiquitous grain is unlikely to harm your health.